NikitaKolotushkin/TriAngular/README.md

 # TriAngular
-This program created just for learning a GitHub
+This program created for learning a Geometry :)